pure-data/externals-howto/README.rst

     t_float atom_getfloatarg(int which, int argc, t_atom *argv)

-If the type of the atom – that is found at in the atom-list ``argv`` with the length ``argc`` at the place ``which`` – is ``A_FLOAT``, the numerical value of this atom else “0.0” is returned.
+If the type of the atom – that is found at in the atom list ``argv`` with the length ``argc`` at the place ``which`` – is ``A_FLOAT``, the numerical value of this atom else “0.0” is returned.